 In the world of financial assistance, students have many different forms available.
 Scholarships are financial awards given to eligible students and do not require repayment.
 Grants can be federal, state, or privately issued and do not require repayment.
 Loans are a form of low-interest debt that must eventually be repaid and are a good option for those who do not qualify for a grant.

 The Rolf Institute administers two financial aid programs to help cover tuition (fees are not included) for students who qualify – Federal Pell Grants and Federal Direct Student Loans.
-Students receiving Title IV Financial Aid must maintain attendance and academic standards in order to remain eligible for continued participation.
+Students receiving Title IV Financial Aid must maintain attendance and academic standards to remain eligible for continued participation.

-Speak with our Admissions Department at 303-449-5903 or email@example.com for more information and details on how to see if you qualify.
+Speak with our Financial Aid Department at 303-449-5903 x107 or firstname.lastname@example.org to see if you qualify.

 Note: Only students attending the school in Boulder for the entire training are eligible for Title IV financial aid.

 Estimates do not represent a final determination, or actual award, of financial assistance or a final net price; they are only estimates based on the price of attendance and financial aid provided to students.
 Price of attendance and financial aid availability change from year to year.
 These estimates shall not be binding on the Secretary of Education, the institution of higher education, or the State.
 Not all students receive financial aid.

 Some students may be eligible for student loans.
 Students must complete the Free Application for Federal Student Aid (FAFSA) to determine their eligibility for Federal financial aid.

 When completing the FAFSA application(s) online, please be sure to add the Rolf Institute as one of the institutions you want your FAFSA application to be sent.
 DIRI’s school code is 041725.
 You will need to use your tax return/income information from two years before the FAFSA start year you are completing (for example- 2019 income needed for the 2021/2022 FAFSA).